mp4ra/mp4ra.github.io/4CC_Automation/README.md

 ## How to Run
 To run this script on your own specifications:
-- Export your specifications from Microsoft Word to the "specs" folder as text files, encoded as unicode (UTF-8).
+- Export your specifications from Microsoft Word to "4CC_Automation/specs/" folder as text files, encoded as unicode (UTF-8).
 - Run "MP4RA-Automate.py” in the terminal
-- For each spec in the “specs” folder, it will prompt you for the short code of that specification (as listed at mp4ra.org).
+- For each spec in "/specs/" folder, it will prompt you for the short code of that specification (as listed at mp4ra.org).
 For example:
 ```
 $ Python3 4CCsAutomationScript.py
 -
-heif-w18310_23008-12_Ed2_FDIS+COR1_R1.txt
+w18310_23008-12_Ed2_FDIS+COR1_R1.txt
 Please enter a specification: heif
 -
-miaf-wXXXXX-FDIS-MIAF-RB-3.txt
+wXXXXX-FDIS-MIAF-RB-3.txt
 Please enter a specification: miaf
 ```
 - Note: You can also comment-out a loop at the bottom of the script and un-comment the code below it to test one specification at a time.